 Ask almost anyone what good sleep means and you will get a number: seven hours, eight hours, the figure they feel guilty about missing.
 Sleep, in the popular imagination, is a quantity — a tank you fill each night and run down each day.
 It is not a wrong picture.
-But it is missing a dimension, and the missing one may be the more important.
+But it is missing another dimension: regularity.

-That dimension is regularity: not how much you sleep, but whether you do it at the same times.
-Two people can both average seven hours and live in completely different sleep worlds — one anchored to a steady rhythm, the other a patchwork of late nights, early alarms, and weekend recovery.
-For a long time we assumed the hours were what counted and the timing was a detail.
-A growing body of research suggests we had it backwards more often than we knew.
+Regularity describes not how much you sleep, but how consistently sleep and wake happen from one day to the next.
+Two people can both average seven hours and live in different sleep worlds — one anchored to a steady rhythm, the other a patchwork of late nights, early alarms, and weekend recovery.
+Duration and regularity capture different information, so looking at both gives a fuller picture than either measure alone.

 §I.What sleep regularity actually means